MZSFighters/auto-grading-of-computer-science-answers/README.md

 # Semi-Automated Grading of Free-Text Computer Science Answers

-Please find the research paper below:
+Please find the research paper here:
 [Semi-Automated Grading System - paper](https://github.com/MZSFighters/auto-grading-of-computer-science-answers/raw/main/2433079.pdf)

 **Very Important Note:** The hyperparameter tuning graphs, which were omitted from the paper's Appendix due to LaTeX image file limitations, are available in this repository.
 You can find them in the Results/Sampling folder.
 There exists multiple folders for different parameters that were fine-tuned.